Deep Learning and Density Functional Theory: Introduction

 \section{Introduction}

-Kohn-Sham (KS) density functional theory (DFT)\cite{kohn1965self} is the standard tool to study nanoscale systems.
+Kohn-Sham (KS) density functional theory (DFT)\cite{kohn1965self} is the standard theoretical tool to study nanoscale systems.
 Despite its success, DFT calculations for atomistic systems containing tens of thousands to millions of atoms are exceptionally demanding from a computational perspective and are rare in the literature.
-In recent literature, it has been suggested that machine learning techniques can replace conventional DFT calculations to overcome this computational barrier.
+Machine learning techniques can replace conventional DFT calculations to overcome this computational barrier.
 Machine learning models are ideal because they rival the accuracy of the method they are trained on, but can be less demanding to evaluate from a computational standpoint.
-Evaluating a neural network is an $\mathcal{O}(N)$ task whereas electronic structure problems usually scale as $\mathcal{O}(N^3)$ or worse.
 There have been many reports where artificial neural networks (ANNs) have been used to represent potential energy surfaces to accelerate electronic structure calculations \cite{C1CP21668F, LORENZ2004210, doi:10.1021/jp9105585, doi:10.1063/1.3206326, PhysRevLett.98.146401,doi:10.1063/1.5054310, schutt2017schnet, schutt2017quantum}.
 These reports focus on feature engineering or defining some abstract representation of atomistic systems allowing one to use an ANN.
 Instead, we focus our review on reports that avoid feature engineering and utilize the electron density in conjunction with machine learning.
 More specifically, machine learning has become a popular choice to represent energy functionals in DFT \cite{snyder2012finding, PhysRevB.94.245129, LSPH14, SRHB13, osti_1388993}, or to completely circumvent the KS scheme \cite{BVLT17, ryczko2017convolutional}.
-In deep learning, where the machine learning model learns the hierarchical features during training rather than inputing abstract representations there is a caveat for the previous statement.
+In deep learning, the machine learning model learns the hierarchical features during training rather than inputing abstract representations.
 Due to the large number of tuneable parameters in deep neural networks (DNNs) that may include a variety of layers (i.e. convolutional, fully connected, max pooling, etc.), there must be thousands (if not hundreds of thousands) of training examples to find a stable minima with an acceptable accuracy.
 Generating these training examples is a computationally expensive task, but a trained DNN can evaluate a given quantity at a fraction of a cost compared to the original method.